-Seeing an article with the words, ‘#1 Biggest Parenting Mistake’ has got to be scary.
-Suddenly you think, yikes!
-Am I doing that?
-Maybe you rush to click on the link or maybe you don’t, scared by the real possibility that what ever it is, you might be doing it.
-Perhaps you’re worried you’ll wake up at night haunted by this secret mistake that you didn’t even know you were doing.
-Well, relax because finding out whether you’re doing it is the first step to actually stop doing it.
+Seeing an article with the words “#1 Biggest Parenting Mistake” has got to be scary.
+Suddenly you think, “Yikes!
+Am I doing that?”
+Maybe you rush to click on the link, or maybe you don’t, scared by the real possibility that whatever it is, you might be doing it.
+Maybe you’re afraid of waking up in the middle of the night, haunted by this hidden error that you weren’t even aware of.
+Well, relax, because finding out whether you’re doing it is the first step to actually stopping doing it.
 Not only that, I can guarantee that if you are doing it, stopping will do your kids an immense favour.

 It’s something we don’t even question

 So what is the #1 biggest parenting mistake you can make?
-Well I’m going to bypass all the obvious stuff like not loving them, caring for them or feeding them and those kinds of things and focus on something that doesn’t even make it on to most peoples radar.
-That’s because you’re surrounded by a society who thinks what I’m going to tell you is the #1 biggest parenting mistake is actually good for your kids.
-Not only would its supporters suggest it’s good, but a large part of the economy rides on the fact that it’s good.
+Well, I’m going to bypass all the obvious stuff like not loving them, caring for them, feeding them, and those kinds of things and focus on something that doesn’t even make it onto most people’s radars.
+That’s because you live in a society that believes the #1 biggest parenting mistake I’m about to tell you is actually good for your children.
+Not only would its supporters suggest it’s good, but a large part of the economy rides on the fact that it is.

-So today we’re actually going to question an ideology so pervasive, so engrained in your everyday world that you probably have never even thought about it.
+So today we’re going to question an ideology that is so pervasive and ingrained in your daily life that you’ve probably never even considered it.
 Ok, so what is it?
 It’s the idea that your children should be the focus of your activity.
-Sounds weird right?
-They’re your kids, surely they should be the focus of your life!
-This is where if I said this standing on a soapbox I could expect some rotten tomatoes and some nasty mouldy potatoes thrown my way.
-Luckily I’m hiding behind my site.
+Sounds weird, right?
+They’re your kids; surely they should be the focus of your life!
+This is where, if I said this standing on a soapbox, I could expect some rotten tomatoes and some nasty, mouldy potatoes thrown my way.
+Luckily, I’m hiding behind my site.
 Whew!

-You see focusing your day around your children and entertaining them is guaranteed to make them unhappy.
-It’ll also do a number of other horrid things like contribute to them developing narcissistic tendencies as well but we’ll get in to that later.
-For now, I’m simply going to express that ‘entertaining’ or ‘focusing’ on your kids every day is a recipe for disaster, the same way adding too much flour and too little water will guarantee a dry cake.
+You see, focusing your day around your children and entertaining them is guaranteed to make them unhappy.
+It will also do a number of other horrifying things, such as contribute to their developing narcissistic tendencies, but more on that later.
+For now, I’m simply going to express that “entertaining” or “focusing” on your kids every day is a recipe for disaster, the same way adding too much flour and too little water will guarantee a dry cake.
 It’s baked in.

-Kids are designed to watch, mimic and follow you and so if you hover about trying to entertain them you send a message.
+Kids are designed to watch, mimic, and follow you, so if you hover around trying to entertain them, you send a message.
 That message comes across as the fact that you don’t have anything to do with your day other than to try and make them happy.
-All the other myriad parts of your life, all the things you have to do to maintain the household and your life in general take a back seat to their entertainment.
+All the other myriad parts of your life—all the things you have to do to maintain the household and your life in general—take a back seat to their entertainment.

 Why do entertainments make them unhappy?

 So why is this a destructive message?
-Well, because kids are designed to follow you and if you don’t have any other priorities, they can’t do that.
+Well, because kids are designed to follow you, and if you don’t have any other priorities, they can’t do that.
 Life is literally all about them.
 Can you see where the narcissism comes in now?
-Left to its ultimate conclusion and you have a bunch of children who think the world revolves around them because it does.
-It’s also I would argue, a very nasty, unfair and horrid shock when they find out when they’re adults, that the world actually doesn’t revolve around them.
-It also makes them less nice, less caring and less interested in other people.
+Left to its ultimate conclusion, you have a bunch of children who think the world revolves around them because it does.
+It’s also, I would argue, a very nasty, unfair, and horrid shock when they find out when they’re adults that the world actually doesn’t revolve around them.
+It also makes them less nice, less caring, and less interested in other people.
 After all, why be interested in someone else if they aren’t doing something for you?

 Does this mean you can’t have fun?

-Go back 100 years and kids were helping to get the eggs from the chicken coup and dig up the potatoes.
-They were happy kids back then, other than when they might have met with the strap from dad, which luckily we’re not in to anymore.
+Go back 100 years, and kids were helping to get the eggs from the chicken coup and dig up the potatoes.
+They were happy kids back then, except when they came into contact with Dad’s strap, which thankfully we no longer use.
 They felt important because they had a role, not just because they were breathing.
-To have happy, fulfilled kids you must give them a modern day equivalent and to make them care about others, they must learn to be part of something larger than themselves.
+To have happy, fulfilled kids, you must give them a modern-day equivalent, and to make them care about others, they must learn to be part of something larger than themselves.

 So why does our society think entertaining kids is such a great idea?
-Well it’s become that way not because it was deliberate but because of growth economics, which has provided us with more entertainment, more choices and ultimately more leisure time to do what’s important to us.
-However, because we have the ability to spend time hovering doesn’t mean it will result in happier or more successful children.
+Well, it’s become that way not because it was deliberate but because of growth economics, which has provided us with more entertainment, more choices, and ultimately more leisure time to do what’s important to us.
+However, just because we have the ability to spend time hovering doesn’t mean it will result in happier or more successful children.
 I know you’re told that if you spend more time attending to your garden, you’ll have a nicer garden.
 If you spend more time pursuing your career, you’ll be more successful.
 So why wouldn’t it work with your children?
-Well, I’m here to tell you it doesn’t and I’ve got 60,000 years of evolution to back me up.
-That and a lot of visits to homes with kids surrounded by all the entertainments they could ever wish for but missing the one most important thing they need.
-Need more help to zone in on your child’s real needs?
+Well, I’m here to tell you it doesn’t, and I’ve got 60,000 years of evolution to back me up.
+That, and numerous visits to homes with children who are surrounded by all the entertainment they could ever want while lacking the one most important thing they require.
+Need more help zoning in on your child’s real needs?
 There are literally tons of articles on my site that are worth your time.

 Ok, you can throw the rotten eggs now.